syncfusion-content/winui-docs/winui/TreeGrid/Localization.md

 ---
 layout: post
 title: Localization in WinUI TreeGrid control | Syncfusion
-description: Learn about Localization support in Syncfusion WinUI TreeGrid control and more details.
+description: Learn here all about Localization support in Syncfusion WinUI TreeGrid control and more details.
 platform: winui
 control: TreeGrid
 documentation: ug